Top

 Your parenting plan should include:

-- Visitation Schedules: Clearly outline when each parent will spend time with the child, ensuring holidays, weekends, and special occasions are fairly distributed.
+• Visitation Schedules: Define when each parent spends time with the child, including holidays, weekends, and special dates.

 Strategies for Successful Co-Parenting in Omaha